► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 Understanding Color Temperature in Light Bulbs

-When you step into a room, the lighting plays a crucial role in shaping the atmosphere and influencing how colors appear.
 Every light source emits light with a specific color, which can vary significantly depending on the type of bulb used.
-You may have encountered terms like “warm white” or “cool white,” which refer to the color temperature of light bulbs.
+You may have encountered terms like “warm white” or “cool white” or "daylight" which refer to the "color temperature" of light bulbs.

 What is Color Temperature?

-Color temperature is a way to describe the appearance of light produced by a light source.
+Color temperature is a way to describe the colored appearance of light produced by a light source.
 It is measured in Kelvin (K) and reflects the hue of the light.
-The term "temperature" in this context is similar to the temperature of heat; just as different heat levels can produce different colors in flames, varying color temperatures in light bulbs produce distinct hues in the light emitted.
+The term "temperature" is similar to the idea of the temperature of heat.
+Just as different heat levels can produce different colors in flames, such as a cooler orange or a hot blue, varying "color temperatures" in light bulbs produce distinct hues in the light spectrum emitted.

 A light bulb will have a color temperature rating, typically as a number and the letter "K".
 This means e.g. 2700K is 2700 "kelvin".
 The Kelvin scale is directly related to the physics of light.
 It reflects how light behaves when emitted from heated objects, making it a natural fit for describing the color of artificial light sources, such as bulbs and LEDs.

-Lower Kelvin values (typically between 2700K to 3000K) indicate warmer, yellowish light, while higher values (above 5000K) signify cooler, bluish light.
+Lower Kelvin values (typically between 2700K to 3000K) indicate what we call warmer, yellowish light, while higher values (above 5000K) signify cooler, bluish light.
+Lower temperatures are more reddish, higher temperatures are more blueish or white.
 Think of it like this:

 • Warm Light (2700K - 3000K): This light gives off a cozy, inviting atmosphere.
 It mimics the glow of traditional incandescent bulbs and is perfect for living rooms, bedrooms, and restaurants.